petehamilton/gravitas/README.md

 Code Review
 -----------

-Let's do semi-proper code review: Everyone can just commit, but make sure every commit is reviewed by somebody else shortly after.
+Let's do code review: Make sure every commit is reviewed by somebody else shortly after.

 Testing
 -------

-Make sure you know how to write jasmine tests.
-Commit the tests with the code.
+Make sure you know how to write unit tests in Mocha.
+Commit the tests along with the code

 Links